aertslab/arboreto/docs/lcb.rst

 The aliases are the ones defined by the ``https://git.aertslab.org/connect_to_servers/`` script.

-Running Arboretum on the front nodes
+Running Arboreto on the front nodes
 ------------------------------------

-Following section describes the steps requires for inferring a GRN using Arboretum in distributed mode, using the front nodes.
+Following section describes the steps requires for inferring a GRN using Arboreto in distributed mode, using the front nodes.

 .. tip::